Exegol Hacking Framework Setup

 Additional highlights:

-• All GUI applications spawned from within the Exegol container ran seamlessly.
+- All GUI applications spawned from within the Exegol container ran seamlessly.

-• Unlike earlier versions of Exegol, Ghidra and Burp Suite Community Edition now start up without requiring any further configuration.
+- Unlike earlier versions of Exegol, Ghidra and Burp Suite Community Edition now start up without requiring any further configuration.

-• The Exegol developers added a lot of useful, custom Cypher Queries to the installed version of Bloodhound.
+- The Exegol developers added a lot of useful, custom Cypher Queries to the installed version of Bloodhound.

-• Exegol comes with a pre-populated command shell history that has the syntax for just about any command you might want to run.
-Crtl+r and then typing the start of a command will bring up a scroll-able list of matching syntax as you type.
+- Exegol comes with a pre-populated command shell history that has the syntax for just about any command you might want to run.

-• There’s a functioning version of Python 2 installed.
+from the command line.
+Additionally, extensions for FoxyProxy, Wappalyzer and Dark Reader are already installed. - There’s a functioning version of Python 2 installed.
 Kali has completely removed Python 2.
 Nobody likes it, but from time to time you’ll need to run an old exploit script written in Python 2.

-• Unlike creating VMs from scratch, your custom configuration and tools will be present in any new Exegol container you create.
+- Unlike creating VMs from scratch, your custom configuration and tools will be present in any new Exegol container you create.

 Ultimately, using Exegol is the quickest and easiest method for creating and eventually deleting a clean, pre-configured environment when starting a new engagement.